jsdelivrbot/ReduxSimpleStarter-65/README.md

-# Learing Redux and React
+# Learning Redux and React